fhng/ESP32-ULP-1-Wire/README.md

 Note:

-*the comments in the code are meant for myself at the time of writing them.
-If they are confusing to you feel free to ask question.
+* Feel free to ask questions because the comments in the code are meant for myself at the time of writing them.

 ## Example output